fdcastel/Hyper-V-Automation/README.md

 # Hyper-V automation scripts

-Collection of Powershell scripts to create Windows VMs in Hyper-V.
+Collection of Powershell scripts to create Windows and Ubuntu VMs in Hyper-V.

 For Windows Server 2016 / Hyper-V Server 2016 / Windows 10 only.